forrest-fan/into-the-depths/README.md

-# into-the-depths
+# Into the Depths
 Grade 11 Computer Science final project with ProcessingJS

-To run this game: go to https://goo.gl/BrS4md
+To run this game, click [here] (https://github.com/forrest-fan/into-the-depths.git)